HarshCasper/Rotten-Scripts/Go/Bitcoin_Price_Tracker/Readme.md

 A script used to fetch the live price of 1 BTC in INR, written in GOlang.
 [Colly package](https://github.com/gocolly/colly) is used as a base for the web scraping and tag search.

-- Fetches the live price of 1 Bitcoin.

 ## Setup instructions

-After forking the repository and cloning on user system ,follow these commands on git bash/bash:
+After forking the repository on your local machine, follow these commands on your terminal:
 ```
 cd Rotten-Scripts/Go/Bitcoin_Price_Tracker
 go build main.go